szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 **Component 2232** Make Called Shot directly increase ranged weapon damage, instead of adding 2 damage after the initial hit

 Self-explanatory.
-Generally speaking, it's more powerful to directly increase the base damage.
+Generally speaking, it's more powerful to directly increase the base damage because it will count towards a critical hit multiplier.

 **Component 2260:** Make Blades, Skalds, and Swashbucklers and Priest of Tempus get more warrior-type benefits